No products in the cart.

 Yet another terpene that has a natural earthy fragrance, it’s hard not to find a good use for Beta Caryophyllene.
 A highly versatile terpene that’s used in a wide variety of applications, Beta Caryophyllene also does its part for Durban Poison.

 Beta Caryophyllene is unique in nature, due to being the only phytocannabinoid that’s not in the cannabis genus—that basically means that it emulates the behavior of cannabis despite not being classified as such.
-This has a lot of implications for its effects; Beta Caryophyllene is a soothing pain-reliever, an antifungal agent, and it helps one to feel calm and focused.
+This has a lot of implications for its effects; Beta Caryophyllene is a soothing discomfort-reliever, and it helps one to feel peaceful and focused.
 The latter is an important contribution to Durban Poison, which tends to leave people feeling motivated.

 Linalool – 4%